Our Nursey curriculum and focus

 3. Physical Development

-Through story time we aim to instill in all children a love of books and stories that will support them in becoming confident readers and writers.
-Children will learn to enjoy and share books from the wide range of books in our book corner, and join in discussions with the teacher and their friends through storytelling, puppet shows and using visual listening aids.
+Through storytime, we aim to instil in all children a love of books and stories that will support them in becoming confident readers and writers.
+Children will learn to enjoy and share books from the wide range of books in our book corner and join in discussions with the teacher and their friends through storytelling, puppet shows and using visual listening aids.

 They will develop their phonic knowledge through matching games and use sounds to link with letters in everyday activities.
 Children will also practice and develop their prewriting skills in readiness for school.